 The signal used for signal requirements is calculated based on a rolling 365-day window.
 This means that a hacker’s signal is based on their activity from the last 365 days.

 To enable Signal Requirements:

-- Go to Settings > Program > Submission.
+- Go to Program Settings > Program > Hacker Management > Submission.